William Price Craighill

-William Price Craighill (July 1, 1833 - January 18, 1909) was born in Charles Town, Virginia (now West Virginia), son of William Nathaniel Craighill & Sarah Elizabeth Brown.
+William Price Craighill (July 1, 1833 - January 18, 1909) was born in Charles Town, Virginia (now West Virginia), son of William Nathaniel Craighill and Sarah Elizabeth Brown.
 He was an author, Union Army officer in the American Civil War, and later served as Chief of Engineers.

 Army Corps of Engineers

 A classmate of Philip Sheridan, John Bell Hood, and James B. McPherson, Craighill ranked second in the United States Military Academy class of 1853 and was commissioned in the United States Army Corps of Engineers.
 After working on several Atlantic coast forts including Fort Delaware, he taught engineering at the Military Academy from 1859 to 1862.

 Civil War

 As a Virginian who stood for the Union Army, Craighill was division and department engineer during the American Civil War and worked on the defenses of Pittsburgh, Baltimore, San Francisco, and New York City.

 Craighill wrote the 1862 Army Officer's Pocket Companion: A Manual for Staff Officers in the Field, one of the first Army field manuals.
 He also translated Antoine-Henri Jomini's the Art of War from French, with George H. Mendell in 1862.